madeleinedarbyshire/CMP3035/wk7/exercise-tracker/README.md

 2. This next call to `retrieveHistory` should not be `null` and therefore you should be able to parse the result with `JSON.parse()` and set the resulting value as `history`.

+3. history has the structure
+4. ```
+5. {'Lincoln' : [{'coords': {'latitude': 1, 'longitude': 1}, 'timestamp': 10} }, {'coords': {'latitude': 1, 'longitude': 1}, 'timestamp': 10} }, ....]
+6. ```

 3. Now you have the data, you can display it:
     - Add the name of the route.
     - Add the date.
-Convert the timestamp using `timestampToDate`.
+Convert the timestamp using `timestampToDate` which takes a timestamp.
     - Add the distance.
-Calculate the distance from the routes using `calculateDistance`.
+Calculate the distance from the routes using `calculateDistance` which takes a list of objects like `{'coords': {'latitude': 1, 'longitude': 1}, 'timestamp': 10}`.
     - Add the duration.
-Calculate the duration from the routes using `calculateTime`.
+Calculate the duration from the routes using `calculateTime` which takes a list of objects like `{'coords': {'latitude': 1, 'longitude': 1}, 'timestamp': 10}`..

 4. Provide a function to `onPress` such that pressing on a row navigates to the Map screen with the route coords as a parameter.